raiden-dev/s1/README.md

 ## Config

 The config is the basic Node.js module exporting object.
-It is located at s1's root directory, e.g. if installed globally in OS X `/usr/local/lib/node_modules/s1/config.js`.
+It is located at s1's root directory, e.g., if installed globally in OS X `/usr/local/lib/node_modules/s1/config.js`.

-You can have as many configs as you want, store it where you want and pass needed one to the s1 using `-c` or `--config` cli switch.
+You can have as many configs as you want, store it where you want, and pass needed one to the s1 using `-c` or `--config` cli switch.

 For example: